MULTI-AGENCY DATA INTEGRATION PROJECT (MADIP) RESEARCH PROJECTS

-The ABS and the Australian Institute of Health and Welfare (AIHW) are working together to explore ways to connect the integrated data assets held by ABS and AIHW to create enhanced research datasets without needing to duplicate the data integration work already undertaken.
+The ABS and the Australian Institute of Health and Welfare (AIHW) are working with the Victorian Department of Health and Human Services (DHHS) to explore ways to connect the integrated data assets held by ABS and AIHW to create enhanced research datasets without needing to duplicate the data integration work already undertaken.
 The mechanism for achieving this is referred to as an interoperable spine.

 MADIP-Vic DHHS Child Protection Project (2019)